kyledstew/GraphQL-Yelp-Search/README.md

 ---Status: PENDING---
 I looked at GraphQLSwift and ApolloGraphQL but didn't spend enough time researching the support for both.
 If I'm going to use a 3rd party library I want to make sure it was well supported and easy to use.

+4. Error Handling
+Currently if there is an error returned from any of the requests it is not displayed to the user.